plone/documentation/adapt-and-extend/theming/templates_css/template_basics.rst

     <tal:comment replace="nothing"> This is deprecated, please use style_slot instead. </tal:comment>
     <metal:cssslot define-slot="css_slot" />

-    <tal:comment replace="nothing"> A slot where you can insert javascript in the header from a template </tal:comment>
+    <tal:comment replace="nothing"> A slot where you can insert JavaScript in the header from a template </tal:comment>
     <metal:javascriptslot define-slot="javascript_head_slot" />

 Example use: